rcrowther/django-taxonomy/READMEB.md

 If you want the standard, get [TreeBeard](https://github.com/django-treebeard/django-treebeard).
 If you are building a shopping site, you want an MPTT structure.
 Or maybe Treebeard's PathTree implementation.
 This is not that app.

 This app has only one (non)feature over the heavyweights here.
 It is simple.
-It has only 800 (or near) lines of code.
+It has no dependencies.
+It has only 800 (or near) lines of core code.
 It has a bone-simple SQL layout, so simple you can fix it with 'dbshell'.
-So if you don't need the weight, but want to gather pages on a website, you may prefer this.
+So if you don't need the weight, but want to catalogue some uploads, or gather pages on a website, you may prefer this.

 ## Overview
 ![overview diagram](screenshots/overview.svg?raw=true&sanitize=true)

 Taxonomy has a model 'TermBase', which you can extend with whatever data you want.
-Every model becomes a tree of terms.
-To any term you can optionally attach elements.
-An element is a number, and would usually be a model id.
+Every subclass of TermBase becomes a tree of terms.
+An element is any Django object/Model which joins to a Term.
+The join is usually through a Foreign key.

 ## If you have done this before

 ## Install

+## Creating a Taxonomy
+Usually, one taxonomy would be associated with one model.
+Otherwise, if elements come from mpore than one model, you will run into difficulties identifying which model is returned from categories.
+Not an impossible situation, but these instructions will not cover that possibility further.

+Because of this, taxonomies would usually be created in the model to be associated with or, possibly, as a freestanding app.

+To include multiple models in one taxonomy, you could use a base model.
+This would include an id field???

+An example of a declaration.
+This adds a 'description' field, so the taxonomy can be used for more helpful user display.
+It also includes a 'slug' field, so the term titles can be used in URLs.
+That means the model has an get_absolute_url method too (see below),

+    class Category(TermBase):

+        # Not unique.
+Terms may be in different taxonomies.
+They may
+        # be duplicated at different places in a hierarchy e.g. 'sports>news'
+        # 'local>news'.
+        slug = models.SlugField(
+            max_length=64,
+            help_text="Short name for use in urls.",
+        )

+        description = models.CharField(
+            max_length=255,
+            blank=True,
+            default='',
+            help_text="Description of the category.
+Limited to 255 characters.", )

+        def get_absolute_url(self):
+            return reverse("category_detail", kwargs={"slug": self.slug})

+        api = None

+        def __repr__(self):
+            return "Term(id:{}, name:{}, slug:{}, weight:{})".format(
+                self.id,
+                self.name,
+                self.slug,
+                self.weight,
+            )

+    # Always the same, but a new one needed for every taxonomy.
+    class CategoryParent(TermParentBase):
+            pass

+    # Always this format, but a new one needed for every taxonomy.
+    Category.api = TaxonomyAPI(
+                Category,
+                CategoryParent,
+             )

+Then migrate.

 ## Admin
+You need a special admin from taxonomy.admins.
+As usual, the admin needs a 'fields' attribute.
+One comment here, if you do not have a 'fields' statement, the 'parent' field is placed at the bottom of the form.
+Almost certainally, this is not what you want.
+Also, you do want the 'parent' field to show in most cases, so put 'parent' in the 'fields' list.

+You can customise as usual.
+Here I've added a 'prepopulate' attribute for the slug field in the example above,

+    from django.contrib import admin
+    from taxonomy.models import Category
+    from taxonomy import admins

+    class CategoryAdmin(admins.TermAdmin):
+        fields = ('parent', 'name', 'slug', 'description', 'weight') prepopulated_fields = {"slug": ("name",)}
+    admin.site.register(Term, TermAdmin)

+[image]

 ## The API
 As an app, Taxonomy is spread across DB tables which need code to manipulate them.
 So the code is gathered into a manager.
 Since this is not the same as a Django (QuerySet) Manager, I've called it an API, not a manager.
 You'll use it for access to taxonomy data (unless you're hacking or have a broken installation).